azmolmiah/salafi-directory/readme.md

 # Salafi Directory API

-> Backend API for Salafi Directory application, which is a Salafi only source directory website and intended to provide a central point of resource from Salafi organisation's only.
+> Backend API for Salafi Directory application, which is a Salafi source only, directory website and intended to provide a central point of resource from Salafi organisation's only.

 - Salafi only resources
 - Scholars infos